HaochongYANG/haochongyang.github.io/_pages/miscellaneous.md

 - **Frameworks:** TensorFlow, PyTorch, Langchain, Django
 - **Packages:** Pandas, NumPy, Matplotlib, Scikit-Learn

+## Fun Facts
+My name is Rogers, which is the English name given by my parents following the famous humanistic psychologist Carl Rogers.
+I go by it because it's easier to pronounce than my Chinese name Hàochōng (昊翀).
+Interesting fact is that the character Hao (昊) means the vast sky, and Chong (翀) means bird soaring upwards.

 ## Sports
 - Ultimate Frisbee
 - Competitive Swimming